xiaohei2015/platinum/README.md

-# Platinum - A simple Go API extension for Datetime  - Platinum
+# Platinum - A simple Go API extension for Datetime

 ## Introduction